logzio/logzio_aws_serverless/kinesis/README.md

 1. In the **Designer** section (at the top of the page), find the **Add triggers** list.
 Choose **Kinesis** from this list.
 2. In the **Configure triggers** section, choose the **Kinesis stream** from which the Logz.io Lambda collects the logs.
 3. Click **Add** to add the trigger, and then click **Save** at the top of the page to save all your configurations.

+##CloudFormation

+**Prerequisites**

+- AWS CLI.
+- S3 bucket for the logzio Lambda deployment package.
+- Kinesis stream.

+1. After you compressed the deployment package to a zip file ([_Step 2 - Uploading and configuring..._](#step-2---uploading-and-configuring-the-logz.io-lambda-shipper))
+ `cd` into `kinesis` folder and upload the package to your S3 bucket.

+     ```bash
+     aws cloudformation package
+        --template sam-template.yaml
+        --output-template-file kinesis-template.output.yaml
+        --s3-bucket <your_s3_bucket>
+     ```

+2. The following is an example on how to deploy cloudformation, please replace the parameters with the ones you need:

+    ```bash
+    aws cloudformation deploy
+    --template-file $(pwd)/cloudformation-template.output.yaml
+    --stack-name logzio-kinesis-logs-lambda-stack
+    --parameter-overrides
+       LogzioTOKEN='<your_logizo_token>'
+       KinesisStream='<your_kinesis_stream_name>'
+    --capabilities "CAPABILITY_IAM"
+    ```